elitedevemon/image-handling/README.md

 MD Emon Hassan, known as Elite Dev Emon, is a skilled Full-Stack Web Designer and Developer with a specialization in Laravel web application development.
 With 4 years of professional experience in the industry, Emon is proficient in creating custom web solutions that meet diverse client needs.
 He has extensive expertise in Laravel framework, API integrations, payment gateway setups, and model relationships, including advanced concepts like polymorphic relationships.

 Emon is also an adept WordPress Theme Customization Developer, offering tailor-made solutions to enhance website performance and aesthetics.
-With a passion for technology and programming, he consistently delivers high-quality work, as evidenced by 5-star client reviews on Fiverr.
+With a passion for technology and programming, he consistently delivers high-quality work, as evidenced by 5-star client reviews.

 Driven by a commitment to learning, Emon is continuously expanding his skill set to include Alphalete Limiting, Queue, Task Scheduling, and Azure systems.
 His goal is to establish a professional brand, build his own development team, and create impactful projects that add value to businesses and society.